How do I commission a portrait?

 Would Carl consider exhibiting his figurative pieces in major exhibitions in the US and abroad?

 Yes, Carl is a painter who revels in the expressive power of the human figure.
 His pieces of this genre strike a fine balance between a great respect for tradition while embracing all that is current and meaningful in the twenty-first century.
-He welcomes any inquiry concerning opportunities to show his large, multi-figured compositions and would be happy to discuss it with you.
 Contact information is found here.

 Is Carl available for teaching, demonstrations, workshops?

 Carl Samson has excelled at teaching in a variety of venues.
-Known to be especially articulate in elucidating painterly principles, he has given lectures, led workshops of his own design, done portrait demonstrations in various cities while Chairman of the American Society of Portrait Artists, and has mentored artists privately in his own studio.
+Known to be especially articulate in elucidating painterly principles, he has given lectures and presented portrait demonstrations at the Metropolitan Museum of Art and in various cities while Chairman of the American Society of Portrait Artists, and has led workshops of his own design and mentored artists privately in his own studio.
 A long term goal of Carl’s is to develop a more formal arrangement to teach regularly in the Cincinnati area.
 Meanwhile, he is available for lectures, demonstrations, seminars and workshops worldwide.
 Contact Carl here.

 Copyright ©2008-2019 Carl J. Samson - All rights reserved.